gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 In this exercise, we are trying to create SimPoints for a simple workload.
 The source code of the simple workload can be found in [materials/02-Using-gem5/09-sampling/01-simpoint/workload/simple_workload.c](../../materials/02-Using-gem5/09-sampling/01-simpoint/workload/simple_workload.c).
-It allocates an array of one thousand 64 bits elements, assign each a number, then sum all up with one thousand iterations.
+This simple workload allocates an array of one thousand 64 bits elements, assign each a number, then sum all up with one thousand iterations.
 We can expect the program behavior of this workload to be really repeating.

 ---